Things to do nearby Ghyll Foot

 Just over Kirkstone Pass is Ambleside; a pretty market town on Windermere, the drive to get there is beautiful and you can even stop for refreshments at the top of the pass at the Kirkstone Pass Inn.
 Wander around the shops or take a trip on Windermere; the landscape is generally less rugged than around Ullswater but no less beautiful.

 Keswick is the hub of the northern Lake District, located on the shores of Derwentwater at the foot of a range of popular fells it is a 30-minute drive away, and the views on the way make it worth doing just for the drive.
 This attractive market town nestles into the valley at the foot of Derwentwater and as the adventure hub of the northern Lake District offers a vast choice of outdoor activities on two feet, a bike, and on water.
 The boat landings are just a short walk from the centre and from here you can wander along the lakeshore to Friar’s Crag to enjoy beautiful views across the lake or take a launch around the lake to see Lodore Falls, Ashness Bridge or Lingholm walled gardens which were Beatrix Potter’s inspiration for Mr McGregors garden in Peter Rabbit.
 Back in the town there are a plethora of outdoor shops to browse and don’t miss Old Friars sweet and chocolate shop on the Main Street to treat yourself or for gifts to take home.
 For a cultural fix take in a show at the Theatre by the Lake or a film at the traditional art deco cinema.
-The town also has a wide choice of other things to do in rainy weather including the quirky Keswick museum, fun swimming pool, the puzzling place and the Pencil Museum.
+The town also has a wide choice of other things to do in rainy weather including the quirky Keswick museum, the puzzling place and the Pencil Museum.